Acts 4: Verse 12

 In his last sentence, Peter "goes further than anything he has yet said: Christ is the only mean of salvation."

-Deliberation of the council (4:13–22)
+Deliberation of the council (verses 13–22)

-Here Luke gives a glimpse of "the inner workings of the Sanhedrin", especially the elitist perspective: perceiving the apostles in verse 13 as 'uneducated and untrained' (not the sense of illiterate but the sense of not having the education level of the elders and the scribes) as well as displaying 'us' and 'them' attitude toward 'the people' (verses 16, 17, 21).
+Here Luke gives a glimpse of "the inner workings of the Sanhedrin", especially their elitist perspective: they perceive the apostles in verse 13 to be "uneducated and untrained men".
+This may not mean that they were totally illiterate, but that they lacked the level of education shared by the elders and the scribes.
+Alexander refers to the Sanhedrin's "'us' and 'them' attitude [towards] 'the people'" seen in verses 16, 17, and 21.

-A prophetic prayer (4:23–31)
+A prophetic prayer (verses 23–31)

 This section gives a glimpse of "the apostolic circle at prayer", and this particular prayer provides a "theological framework" for "legitimate exercise of free speech in the face of a tyrannical abuse of authority" (verse 29).

-Common church life (4:32–37)
+Common church life (verses 32–37)

-A slightly more detailed than in 2:44-45, it notes how money raised from the property sale was "channelled through the apostles" (verse 35) to emphasize "the sense of centralized authority".
+As a slightly more detailed account than in 2:44-45, this section notes how money raised from the property sale was "channelled through the apostles" (verse 35) to emphasize "the sense of centralized authority".